jnjosh/jnjosh.com/content/about.md

 <br />

-I love creating software for Mac and iOS.
-For years I wrote software for Windows and the Web, but when the iPhone was introduced in 2007 I dusted off my old 12” PowerBook and started to seriously learn Cocoa.
-I've worked with many teams building iOS apps, led teams of iOS developers at Two Toasters (later Ticketmaster) and [Grubhub](https://www.grubhub.com).
+I love creating software for Mac and iOS, but have also been getting my mind back into modern web development.
+The first decade of my career I build AutoCAD plugins and web application with C++ and .NET, while exploring Mac development as a hobby.
+When the iPhone shipped in 2007, I focused more on being serious about learning Objective-C and Cocoa—leading to a few personal apps and an internal sales Mac app.
+Later, I've worked with many teams building iOS apps, led teams of iOS developers at Two Toasters (later Ticketmaster) and [Grubhub](https://www.grubhub.com).
 Previously, I was the organizer of Triangle CocoaHeads and NSCoder Nights and occasionally [speak at conferences](/speaking) about Cocoa development.
-Currently, I'm a Sr. Design Engineering Manager at [Adobe](https://www.adobe.com).
+Currently, I'm a Sr. Design Engineering Manager at [Adobe](https://www.adobe.com) focusing on Design Engineering.

 <br />

 In my spare time, I've started doing more [photography](https://jnjosh.photography) and some filmmaking.
-I enjoy learning languages but currently not studying—Previously focused an many languages including German, Japanese, Ukrainian, Spanish, and Portuguese.
-I also really enjoy cooking and [keyboards](/categories/keyboards).
-I'm basically a nerd that has too many interests and spend a lot of my time trying to prioritize them.
-I watch too much on YouTube.
+I enjoy learning languages, currently studying Italian 🇮🇹—Previously focused an many languages including German (Deutsch), Japanese (日本語), Ukrainian (українська мова), Spanish (Español), and European Portuguese (Portugués).
+I also really enjoy cooking and sometimes [keyboards](/categories/keyboards).
+I have too many interests and spend a lot of my time trying to prioritize them, which means I end up watching too much on YouTube.

 ### Previously